 The cost of buying a franchise varies from a few thousand pounds to a few hundred thousand pounds, depending on the size of the brand you are acquiring.
 The average cost of buying a franchise is £15,000, but new franchisees will also need an average of £68,000 to pay for premises, equipment, stock, and so on.

-5. You may find it easier to secure bank finance to fund your business than you would otherwise.
+- You may find it easier to secure business finance to fund your business than you would otherwise.
 Most high-street banks have dedicated franchise-lending teams.